 03/31/2009 05:00PM, Published by Super Admin, Categories: In Print

-For more helpful Camping tips and insight, be sure to pick up this month's copy of Style-Folsom El Dorado Hills edition.
-Click on the "Get Your Copy" link on the bottom of this page for some of our newsstand locations.
+For more information about Jason Harper, and other local happenings and information, be sure to pick up this month's copy of Style – Folsom, El Dorado Hills edition.
+Check out the Distribution tab on this Web site for some of our newsstand locations.
 Or, to order a copy of this issue, please email email@example.com, or call 916-988-9888.